 A family nurse practitioner works as a primary care nurse to a range of people and are often the first to diagnose or refer patients with serious conditions.
 Family nurse practitioners often work with a patient through his or her entire life.

-Those nurses who may be unsure that they want to purse a nurse practitioner track should also feel free to explore the other APRN program options that are available, including
+Those nurses who may be unsure that they want to purse a nurse practitioner track should also feel free to explore the other APRN programs, like one of those listed below.

 Training programs for certified nurse midwives includes extensive training in gynecology and newborn care as well as general women's health issues.

 Clinical nurse specialist programs may focus on a number of different areas of nursing, including treatment of certain age groups, certain illnesses, or a specific type of health problem, such as stress or pain.

 A certified nurse anesthetist program teaches the intricacies of providing anesthesia to surgery patients in a variety of settings.

 Nurse practitioners are highly trained medical professionals that work closely with patients.
 No matter what his or her specialty, a nurse practitioner will likely spend the majority of time at work assessing, examining, diagnosing, and treating patients.
 Nurse practitioners will also order medical testing and prescribe medications.
 In some but not all states, nurse practitioners are required to have a supervisory contract in place with a physician.
 Nurse practitioners may work in doctors' offices, community clinics, hospitals, or virtually any medical setting.

 Nurse practitioners must receive formal training, past the typical registered nurse education.
 Due to their extensive training, nurse practitioners can command a higher salary than a standard registered nurse.
 As of 2012, the mean annual wage for nurse practitioners in the U.S. is $95,070 (BLS, 2012).